Double Dragon (film)

-Double Dragon is a 1994 American martial arts film, based on the video game series of the same name.
-The film was directed by James Yukich, whose previous credits include the Genesis music videos "That's All" and "Invisible Touch".
+Double Dragon also titled fully as Double Dragon: The Power of the Medallion is a 1994 American martial arts film, based on the video game series Double Dragon.

-Starring Mark Dacascos and Scott Wolf as brothers Jimmy and Billy Lee, along with Alyssa Milano as Marian Delario and Robert Patrick as antagonist Koga Shuko, the plot takes place in an earthquake-crippled Los Angeles in 2007; the city is styled as a mix between a post-apocalyptic and 80s/90s punk environment.
-It failed both critically and financially, receiving generally mixed reviews, with praise for its special effects and action sequences, but criticism for its writing and performances.
+The film stars Mark Dacascos and Scott Wolf as brothers Jimmy and Billy Lee, with Alyssa Milano as Marian Delario and Robert Patrick as antagonist Koga Shuko.
+The plot takes place in an earthquake-crippled Los Angeles in 2007; the city is styled as a mix between a post-apocalyptic and 80s/90s punk environment.
+It failed both critically and financially, receiving generally negative reviews.
+While its special effects and action sequences were generally thought to be decent, its writing and performances were generally panned.